vrolse/AQ2-pickup-bot/README.md

 Many thanks to [TgT](https://github.com/m4son/) for help with the code and for the time to answer many of my questions so that things actually started to work. 😄
 This is my first attempt to code anything so take it for what it is!
 Everything might not work 100% 😅

-Also many thanks to FragBait @ [aq2world](https://discord.aq2world.com) for the thumbnails!
+Also many thanks to FragBait @ [aq2world](https://discord.aq2world.com) for many of the thumbnails!

 ## Requirements